 Your employer cannot cancel your visa.
 If your employer threatens you with visa cancellation, please contact CSB immediately.

 Yes.
-You are allowed to do anything you would like to do in your free time, respecting and obeying all laws.
-Also when your work commitment is done, you may explore the United States.
-The program is designed so that participants can work and travel during their official university summer vacation, up to a maximum of 4 (four) months.
+You are allowed to do anything you would like to do in your free time, respecting and obeying all laws and program regulations.

 Yes,. but you must meet all the following conditions:

 Check if you need a visa for the country you wish to visit;